MannKind Corporation (MNKD) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price suggested by analysts for MNKD is $6.67, which is $1.05 above the current market price.
-The public float for MNKD is 246.92M, and currently, shorts hold a 14.00% of that float.
-The average trading volume for MNKD on March 02, 2023 was 3.87M shares.
+The average price point forecasted by analysts for MannKind Corporation (MNKD) is $6.67, which is $1.87 above the current market price.
+The public float for MNKD is 246.92M, and currently, short sellers hold a 14.00% ratio of that float.
+The average trading volume of MNKD on March 07, 2023 was 3.89M shares.

 MNKD’s Market Performance

-MNKD’s stock has seen a -6.94% decrease for the week, with a -6.21% drop in the past month and a 9.52% gain in the past quarter.
-The volatility ratio for the week is 7.04%, and the volatility levels for the past 30 days are at 5.03% for MannKind Corporation The simple moving average for the last 20 days is -8.72% for MNKD stock, with a simple moving average of 16.21% for the last 200 days.
+MNKD stock saw a decrease of -10.78% in the past week, with a monthly decline of -9.26% and a quarterly a decrease of 3.00%.
+The volatility ratio for the week is 6.53%, and the volatility levels for the last 30 days are 5.01% for MannKind Corporation (MNKD).
+The simple moving average for the last 20 days is -7.97% for MNKD stock, with a simple moving average of 14.70% for the last 200 days.

 Analysts’ Opinion of MNKD